Cataclysm: Dark Days Ahead: Creatures

-As the days go on, many zombies and creatures will mutate into more powerful forms, progressively increasing difficulty.
+As time passes, zombies and other creatures mutate into more powerful forms, progressively increasing difficulty.
 Mundane animals may be replaced with zombie or mutant versions, further reducing access to edible meat while making the world more hostile.

+Despite the increasing deadliness of zombies and monsters, unlike most other games, the number of zombies and monsters in a given area (not counting the overall infinite world) is limited, when the zombies and monsters of an area are dead and rendered unable to revive, they will no longer spawn in that area.

 Reception

 The game's reception by gaming websites was overwhelmingly positive.
 Rock, Paper, Shotgun named it number 39 of "The 50 Best Free Games on PC" in October 2016.